Show Filters

 End-to-end processes like procure-to-pay (P2P) transcend business silos and functional boundaries.
 To coordinate the work of separate functions across the entire value chain, leading organizations centralize governance of the end-to-end process in a single process owner.
 This governance structure helps ensure that activities like measurement, process standardization, and process improvements all work in service of the larger end-to-end process.

-In October 2021, APQC hosted Trey Robinson and John Francis (partners and supply chain co-leads) from ScottMadden for a webinar to discuss leading practices in procurement transformation.
-In their webinar, Robinson and Francis described global process ownership as part of a broader shift toward more strategic service delivery in procurement.
-Centralization and global process ownership for P2P help ensure that organizations take a balanced approach to developing key procurement capabilities like responsive customer service and impactful sourcing strategies.
+This article draws on insights from ScottMadden (a management consulting firm with expertise in shared services and P2P) to discuss the importance of global process ownership for P2P.
+Centralization and global process ownership help ensure that organizations take a balanced approach to developing key procurement capabilities like responsive customer service and impactful sourcing strategies.

 Leading Practices in Governance for P2P

-Beginning in the mid-to late-2000s, the emphasis on procurement shifted in many organizations, from administrative and transactional activities to strategic activities.
-This shift toward strategic procurement “aligns the organization to the work being performed in a way that efficiently delivers service while also reaping the rewards of strategic buying, category management and improved productivity, efficiency, and technology enablement,” according to Francis.
-As part of this shift, procurement groups “have started to understand their impacts on accounts payable (AP),” which has led both procurement and AP to move toward an end-to-end P2P process.
+Beginning in the mid- to late-2000s, the emphasis in procurement shifted in many organizations from administrative and transactional activities to strategic activities.
+ScottMadden Partner and Supply Chain Co-Lead John Francis explained that as part of this shift, procurement groups “have started to understand their impacts on accounts payable (AP),” which has led both procurement and AP to move toward an end-to-end P2P process.

-To coordinate process improvement activities like standardization and gain visibility over the entire value chain, leading organizations centralize governance of end-to-end processes like P2P by identifying a single process owner.
-The ideal process owner will have strong soft skills, including bringing people together across the enterprise to optimize and improve the end-to-end process.
-Coordination through a single owner makes standardization, process measurement, and other process management initiatives much more seamless.
-As Francis explained, centralized governance “drives a stronger mandate toward standardization of policies and processes while retaining a separate organization to execute the day-to-day operations.”
+To coordinate process improvement activities like standardization and gain visibility over the entire value chain, leading organizations centralize the governance of P2P by identifying a single process owner.
+The ideal process owner should have strong interpersonal skills, including the ability to bring people together across the enterprise to optimize and improve the end-to-end process.
+Coordination through a single owner “drives a stronger mandate toward standardization of policies and processes while still retaining a separate organization to execute the day-to-day operations,” Francis explained.

 Opportunities for Centralization in Procurement

 One important benefit of centralization is that it enables organizations to strike a good balance between strategic and operational facets of procurement.
-Francis said that leading procurement organizations seek a balanced approach across three key procurement capabilities:
+Leading procurement organizations seek a balanced approach across three key procurement capabilities:

-1. Responsive customer service is essential for processing purchase orders in a timely way, responding to operational inquiries, and ensuring that administrative requirements are met.
+1. Responsive customer service is important for processing purchase orders in a timely way, responding to operational inquiries, and ensuring that administrative requirements are met.

 2. Procurement teams that provide impactful sourcing strategies to the business drive greater buy-in and support for procurement goals.